By Stefan Abram

 The screwdriver heads and spanner sizes are all very common and great to have.
 Just double check with your spoke nipples to make sure this’ll work, but those are the most common sizes.

-The value core remover tool – or perhaps more accurately, the value core tightener – is a really great addition.
+The value core remover tool – or perhaps more fittingly, the value core tightener – is a really great addition.
 There’s nothing worse than all the air quickly escaping from the tyre and making it pop off the bead.
 And those little plastic tighteners are so easy to lose.

 Another item you’ll likely already have, so we’ll just give a suggestion of one we think is particularly good.